Microstates & Seaports

 Fun fact: Home to the World’s largest underground wine cellar

-Recent news article: Moldove Trade Forum 2025: adaption and competitiveness in a changing global landscape
+Recent news article: Moldova Trade Forum 2025: adaption and competitiveness in a changing global landscape (UNDP 2025)

 My knowledge: Not too familiar